lammps/lammps/doc/src/compute_hma.rst

 decorrelation time.

 HMA should not be used if atoms are expected to diffuse.
 It is also restricted to simulations in the NVT ensemble.
 While this compute may be used with any potential in LAMMPS, it will provide inaccurate results for potentials that do not go to 0 at the truncation distance;
-:doc:`pair\_lj\_smooth\_linear <pair_lj_smooth_linear>` and Ewald summation should
+:doc:`pair_style lj/smooth/linear <pair_lj_smooth_linear>` and Ewald
-work fine, while :doc:`pair_lj <pair_lj>` will perform poorly unless the potential is shifted (via :doc:`pair_modify <pair_modify>` shift) or the cutoff is large.
-Furthermore, computation of the heat capacity with this compute is restricted to those that implement the single\_hessian method in Pair.
-Implementing single\_hessian in additional pair styles is simple.
+summation should work fine, while :doc:`pair_style lj/cut <pair_lj>`
+will perform poorly unless the potential is shifted (via :doc:`pair_modify <pair_modify>` shift) or the cutoff is large.
+Furthermore, computation of the heat capacity with this compute is restricted to those that implement the *single\_hessian* method in Pair.
+Implementing *single\_hessian* in additional pair styles is simple.
 Please contact Andrew Schultz (ajs42 at buffalo.edu) and David Kofke (kofke at buffalo.edu) if your desired pair style does not have this method.
-This is the list of pair styles that currently implement pair\_hessian:
+This is the list of pair styles that currently implement *single\_hessian*:

-* :doc:`lj\_smooth\_linear <pair_lj_smooth_linear>`
+* :doc:`pair_style lj/smooth/linear <pair_lj_smooth_linear>`

 In this method, the analytically known harmonic behavior of a crystal is removed from the traditional ensemble